hsf-training/analysis-essentials/git/09-conflict.md

 exercises: 0
 questions:
 - "What do I do when my changes conflict with someone else's?"
-objectives:
+---
+# Conflicts

+{% objectives "Learning Objectives" %}
 - "Explain what conflicts are and when they can occur."
 - "Resolve conflicts resulting from a merge."
----
-# Conflicts
+{% endobjectives %}

 As soon as people can work in parallel, it's likely someone's going to step on someone else's toes.
 This will even happen with a single person: if we are working on